 Both of the petrol engines in the Maserati Quattroporte were new for this model.
 That may sound worrying, but millions of miles of testing before going on sale means they'll probably be hardy enough – although Italian cars don't have the best reputation for reliablity.
 Interior quality is impressive, so you won't find any flimsy plastics.
 The Quattroporte hasn't been through the Euro NCAP crash tests, but a strong high-tech body, a long list of active safety systems and a generous amount of airbags mean it's likely to perform well in an accident.

 Extremely expensive, but has incredible performance and loads of equipment

-The Maserati Quattroporte is an expensive car.
+No two ways about it – the Maserati Quattroporte is an expensive car.
 Helping justify the high price, however, is its incredible performance and impeccable handling, along with an extremely high-quality interior and long list of standard equipment.
 You get sat nav, full leather upholstery, parking sensors and climate control as standard.
 Expensive options include four-zone climate control, a pair of individual 'comfort' rear seats (as opposed to the traditional three-seater rear bench) and a premium stereo.